weplenish/flutter-plugins/login_with_amazon/README.md

 # login_with_amazon

 A flutter plugin to use Amazon's native platform implementations of [Login With Amazon](https://developer.amazon.com/docs/login-with-amazon/minitoc-lwa-overview.html).
+Like the Amazon platform packages it will only ask to authorize if already logged in on the device (single sign on).
+Alternatively it will ask to login.

 ## Getting Started